Catheters, Catheter Trays, Tubing or Other Products

 Are catheters, catheter trays, and tubing CRA eligible in Canada?

 Yes.
-The cost of catheters, catheter trays, tubing, and other products required by a patient because of incontinence caused by illness, injury, or affliction is an eligible medical expense under the CRA's Medical Expense Tax Credit (METC).
-The CRA explicitly covers these costs under paragraph 118.2(2)(i.1) of the Income Tax Act, as described in Folio S1-F1-C1, paragraph 1.87.
+Catheters, catheter trays, tubing, and other products required because of incontinence caused by illness, injury, or affliction are CRA-eligible medical expenses.
 No prescription, written certification, or Form T2201 is required.
-Because these expenses are METC eligible, they can also be reimbursed through an HSA or PHSP.
+Because these expenses are CRA-eligible, they can be reimbursed through your HSA.

 What Qualifies